• Skip to primary navigation

 • Cottage cheese: The second most important ingredient in terms of protein.
 It adds moisture and a light texture.
 The small curds melt into the quiche while baking, creating a fluffy texture.
 I used full-fat and chose not to blend it for this recipe.

 • Cheddar cheese: I like the flavor it brings.
-You can replace it with parmesan cheese.
+You can replace it with parmesan cheese, feta or mozzarella.

 • Red bell pepper: I like to use it mainly for the taste but also the colour.
 I like to lightly suate them before using them in a little bit of extra virgin olive oil.